New Patients (909) 277-6919

 Will tooth bonding make my teeth more sensitive?

-Some patients experience an initial feeling of sensitivity, but this goes away after your tooth adjusts to the bonding material.
-Avoid eating hot or really cold foods for the first day after your teeth bonding treatment.
+Some may feel some tooth sensitivity right after treatment.
+This typically goes away after your tooth adjusts to the bonding material.
+We suggest you avoid eating hot or cold foods for the first day after treatment.
 This will prevent any discomfort or shock to your system.

 Is tooth bonding expensive?

-Tooth bonding is often an affordable option since it requires minimal preparation.
-However, the cost of tooth bonding can vary depending on the complexity of the procedure.
-Your dentist will need to evaluate your mouth and cosmetic issues before he can provide a cost for the procedure.
+Tooth bonding is the most affordable cosmetic dentistry option available.
+It involves little tooth preparation and materials, and the process is fast.
+However, the cost of tooth bonding can vary depending on how complex the procedure is.
+Your dentist must assess your mouth and cosmetic issues before providing a price for the procedure.

 Are there any risks or disadvantages of tooth bonding?

-Tooth bonding is generally a safe procedure.
-However, the resin is not as strong as natural enamel, so it is possible that the bonding can wear-down over time.
-In addition, some resins are more prone to discoloration, so it is important to practice good oral hygiene habits and to regularly visit our dentist for proper maintenance.
+Tooth bonding is generally a safe treatment.
+However, the resin is less strong than natural enamel, so it is possible that the bonding can wear down over time.
+Also, some resins are more prone to discoloration, so it is important to practice good oral hygiene habits and visit our dentist office on a regular basis for proper upkeep.